callstackincubator/rock/website/src/docs/brownfield/android.md

          }
 ```

 That is all you need to change.
-Step 7 is not required with Expo, you can skip it.
+Step 8.i is not required with Expo, you can skip it.
+See Step 8.ii to generate AAR.

-## 7. Set up RNEF for AAR generation (not required for Expo)
+## 8.i Set up RNEF for AAR generation (not required for Expo)

 1. Add `@rnef/plugin-brownfield-android` to your dependencies
 1. Update your `rnef.config.mjs`: